 Heroic Sacrifice: He uses handcuffs to tie himself and Jason together to buy Steven and Jessica some time, and gets his back snapped in turn.

-It's Personal: While in the film it is not specified why exactly he is so prone to defeat Jason ("Remember me?"), the script reveals that his girlfriend was murdered by him.
+It's Personal: While in the film it is not specified why exactly he is so prone to defeat Jason ("Remember me?" is all the audience gets), the script reveals that his girlfriend was murdered by him.